jsdnhk/jsdnhk.github.io/pages/blog/index.md

 title: Blog
 title_image: "apps/basket.png"
 title_display: true
-footer_quote: "\"Learn and often review and practice, and is this not very happy?\"---Confucius"
+footer_quote: '"Learn and often review and practice, and is this not very happy?"---Confucius'
 permalink: /blog/
 ---